tx-21/MPhil-thesis/Thesis/Chap 3_Materials and Methods/script-description.md

+# Progress
+# 4/14
+* i have discovered that the orignal test dataset has some issues, using test dataset at different time is better.

 # Ultimate goal
 * 4/14
   * since test and valid data (12/23-1/15) look much different to the test (1/16-1/22),

+# RESULTS
+* Exp1-nh3-baseline
+  * train and valid stays the same, but test datasets used 1010-1016 and 1022-1028
+  *
+* Exp2-nh3-pos
+  * test datasets used 1010-1016 and 1022-1028
+  * The saved model from exp3
+* Exp3 (used to test with transformer now is unneeded)
+* Exp4 (used to test the validation and scheduler method, now is unneeded)
+* Exp5-colour-baseline
+* Exp6-colour-pos

 # Terminal